A3 motorway (Romania): Bucharest – Brașov section

 This motorway section (also called the "Snow Motorway") will cross the Carpathian Mountains along the Prahova Valley (the Comarnic – Brașov segment is considered the most difficult section to be built).
 It will also provide access to the future Terminal 2 of the Henri Coandă Airport and to the future Bucharest – Chișinău motorway, via the Ploiești South-East (Dumbrava) interchange.

 It was split into three larger sections: the Bucharest – Ploiești section (62 km), the Ploiești – Comarnic section (48.6 km) and the Comarnic – Brașov section (58 km).

 Bucharest – Ploiești section

-Works on the Bucharest – Ploiești section started on 15 March 2007 and were due to be completed by October 2012.
+Work on the Bucharest – Ploiești section started on 15 March 2007 and was due to be completed by October 2012.

 The first segment, between Bucharest – Moara Vlăsiei (19.5 km), was built as a six-lane set of carriageways to accommodate commuting and holiday surplus traffic.
 It was built by the Italian joint venture between Impresa Pizzarotti and Tirrena Scavi, while the second segment, between Moara Vlăsiei – Ploiești (43.0 km), was built by the Romanian companies Spedition UMB, Pa&Co Internațional and EuroConstruct Trading '98.
 Total construction cost of this section was estimated at 450 million euro.

 The section between Bucharest Ring Road – Ploiești (55.5 km) was opened on 19 July 2012, while the rest of the section towards downtown Bucharest remained to be completed.